Dave Wooley: Awards and recognition

 In 2009, Wooley's children's book Say a Little Prayer—co-authored with Warwick and Tonya Bolden, and illustrated by Soud—was nominated for the NAACP Image Award for Outstanding Literary Work, Children's.

-In October 2015, then-Wilmington Mayor Dennis Williams formally honored Wooley for his work promoting Wilmington, in particular the creation of the Clifford Brown Jazz Festival.
+In October 2015, then-Wilmington Mayor Dennis Williams formally honored Wooley with a key to the city for his work promoting Wilmington, in particular the creation of the Clifford Brown Jazz Festival.

 In 2020, Wooley was named Talent/Content Advisor for the Biden/Harris Presidential Inaugural Committee.

 In 2022, the city of Wilmington performed a street naming ceremony in Wooley's honor, designating the corner of 16th and Claymont Street "David F. Wooley Way."

+In 2023, Wooley was featured on the cover of HBCU Times.

+On December 8, 2023, Wooley received an honorary doctoral degree from Huron University in recognition of his body of work.

+The NAACP Image Awards announced on January 25, 2024, that Wooley is nominated in the category for Outstanding Directing in a documentary television or film, for his documentary, Dionne Warwick: Don't Make Me Over.

 Personal life

-Wooley grew up in Harlem, New York, before relocating to Wilmington.
-He has two daughters: Veda, a practicing attorney, and Davina, who received an MS in Computer Science from Georgia Tech.
-He has been an adjunct professor at Wilmington University’s College of Business since 1996, where he teaches business and marketing classes.
+Wooley grew up in Harlem, New York, before relocating to Wilmington in 1980.
+He raised two daughters from the ages of two, and three years old until adulthood as a single custodial father.
+Veda Davida Wooley a practicing attorney, and Davina a computer engineer, who received an MS in Computer Science from Georgia Tech.
+He has been an adjunct professor at Wilmington University's College of Business since 1996, where he teaches business and marketing classes.